qemu/qemu/docs/devel/testing.rst

 .. code::

-  make docker-test-build@centos8
+  make docker-test-build@debian

-This will create a container instance using the ``centos8`` image (the image is downloaded and initialized automatically), in which the ``test-build`` job is executed.
+This will create a container instance using the ``debian`` image (the image is downloaded and initialized automatically), in which the ``test-build`` job is executed.